 The VA funding fee is the only fee or charge that can be rolled into a purchase loan amount.
 Think carefully about whether it makes financial sense over the long run to take advantage of this option.

 “The drawback is that you are financing and paying interest on your closing costs, so while it helps with lowering out-of-pocket costs, you end up paying interest on those costs during the life of the loan,” Sanders says.

 Can sellers pay VA loan closing costs?

-The home seller can agree to pay a portion of the buyer’s closing costs, up to 4 percent of the loan.
-This could cover the funding fee or origination fee, for instance.
-Note that for a VA loan, sellers are always required to pay for the real estate agent commission, any brokerage fees and a termite report.
+The home seller can agree to pay a portion of the buyer’s closing costs, including the funding fee or origination fee, for instance.
+Note that for a VA loan, sellers are always required to pay for the real estate agent commissions, any brokerage fees and a termite report.